wilfriedago/dotfiles/.config/fabric/patterns/write_micro_essay/system.md

 All you can know when you start working on a startup is that it seems worth pursuing.
 You can't know whether it will turn into a company worth billions or one that goes out of business.
 So when I say I'm going to tell you how to start Google, I mean I'm going to tell you how to get to the point where you can start a company that has as much chance of being Google as Google had of being Google.
 [1]

 How do you get from where you are now to the point where you can start a successful startup?
 You need three things.
-You need to be good at some kind of technology, you need an idea for what you're going to build, and you need cofounders to start the company with.
+You need to be good at some kind of technology, you need an idea for what you're going to build, and you need co-founders to start the company with.

 How do you get good at technology?
 And how do you choose which technology to get good at?
 Both of those questions turn out to have the same answer: work on your own projects.
 Don't try to guess whether gene editing or LLMs or rockets will turn out to be the most valuable technology to know about.
 No one can predict that.
 Just work on whatever interests you the most.
 You'll work much harder on something you're interested in than something you're doing because you think you're supposed to.